Born Pink World Tour: Commercial performance

 Blackpink set numerous venue-based records throughout the Born Pink World Tour.
 In North America, they became the first girl group to perform at Allegiant Stadium in Las Vegas, Oracle Park in San Francisco, and Dodger Stadium in Los Angeles.
 Blackpink was the third female act after Beyoncé and Taylor Swift to sell out back-to-back shows at MetLife Stadium in East Rutherford.
 They were also the first K-pop act to perform at a stadium in Mexico.
 Blackpink became the first K-pop girl group to perform at a stadium in Europe with their concert at Stade de France in Saint-Denis.
 In Asia, they became the first K-pop act to perform at stadiums in Malaysia, Indonesia, the Philippines, and Vietnam, and the first female act to perform at National Stadium in Bangkok.
 Blackpink also broke the record for the highest attendance for a concert by a K-pop act in Singapore.
 In the Middle East, they were first solo K-pop act to perform at Etihad Park in Abu Dhabi and the first girl group to perform at BLVD International Festival in Riyadh.
 With their finale shows, Blackpink became the first girl group to hold a solo concert at Gocheok Sky Dome in Seoul as well.

 Set list

-The first setlist is from the show at KSPO Dome in Seoul, South Korea, on October 16, 2022; the second set list is from the show at Tokyo Dome in Tokyo, Japan, on April 8, 2023; the third set list is from the show at Rajamangala National Stadium in Bangkok, Thailand on May 27, 2023; the fourth set list is from the encore show at Stade de France in Paris, France on July 15, 2023; the fifth set list is from the show at Mỹ Đình National Stadium in Hanoi, Vietnam on July 29, 2023; the sixth set list is from the encore show at MetLife Stadium in East Rutherford, New Jersey on August 11, 2023; and the seventh set list is from the finale show at Gocheok Sky Dome in Seoul.
-They are not intended to represent all shows throughout the tour.